SkyChenSky/Sikiro.Dapper.Extension/README.md

 ---------
 ### 1.Base On Dapper

-Sikiro.
-Dapper.
-Extension is a dotNet Standard library hosted in nuget.
-It can be used in dotNet framework and dotNet Core platform.
+Sikiro.Dapper.Extension is a library hosted in nuget.
+It can be used both on dotNet framework and dotNet Core.

 The lambda expression encapsulation based on dapper is still an extension of `IDbConnection`Interface, and retains and opens the original `Execute`, `Query`, etc